-We asked some of our Riders the big question – What Fuels Your Hustling Spirit?
+I asked some of our Riders (the superhero name for the amazing people that make OkadaBooks so super) the big question – What Fuels Your Hustling Spirit?
 Although it may seem easy to answer looking at it on the surface, because almost everyone has a hustle, right?
-The responses we got made us realize just how much may be going on in the background of people’s lives, away from the glitz and glam of social media, we never really here about.
-Inspiring, true-life experiences of some of our Riders, who talk about how they keep defying the odds and pushing forward with their hustle(s) to strike a better balance to life.
+The responses I got made me further reflect on just how much may be going on in the background of people’s lives, away from the glitz and glam of social media.
+Inspiring, true-life experiences of amazing people talking about how they keep defying the odds and pushing forward with their hustle(s) to strike a better balance to life.

-Some of these entries will be exciting, others will be gloomy, but one thing you can be sure of is that they’ll all be enlightening.
-We hope you enjoy reading them as much as we did putting them together.
+Some of these entries will be exciting, others will be a tad gloomy, but I hope you enjoy reading them as much as I did putting them together.

 What Fuels Your Hustling Spirit even when things are tough?
-Find out if it’s the same as these guys’ and tell us in the comments.
+Find out if it’s the same as these guys’ and tell me in the comments.

 I will say passion.
 I am passionate about writing, creating unseen realities in letters and words.
 Weaving words together to make a story.
 One of the things that turn me on is beautiful, well-crafted words.
 It gets me all excited and alive.
 For me, writing is no hustle, it is living, it is passion, it is everything.
 I thank the creator for wiring me to write.